-As cheques usually take three business days to clear with banks, cheque cashing services can clear your cheque within minutes.
-This service is usually provided in exchange for a small fee, as the lender providing the service is taking on a risk by forwarding you the money before the cheque clears.
+Cheques usually take three business days to clear with banks, but cheque cashing services can clear a cheque within minutes.
+This service is usually provided in exchange for a small fee, as the lender providing the service is taking on a risk by forwarding the money before the cheque clears.

 How does it work?

-If you or your business has a cheque that needs clearing immediately, you have the option of paying a fee to bypass the normal three-day waiting period.
+If someone has a cheque that needs clearing immediately, cheque cashing offers the option of paying a fee to bypass the normal three-day waiting period.
 There's a waiting period because a cheque basically acts like written instructions between two financial institutions and the waiting period gives both institutions time to make sure the payment is made correctly.

-Lenders that provide cheque cashing services are essentially forwarding you the money, as they have no guarantee that the cheque will not be dishonoured.
+Lenders that provide cheque cashing services are essentially forwarding the money with no guarantee that the cheque will not be dishonoured.
 Cheques are dishonoured for a number of reasons, although a common one is that there are insufficient funds in the payer’s account.
-Cheque cashing providers will forward you the money for a fee, which is usually a percentage of the cheque amount, as they wait for the cheque to clear.
-All you have to do is provide 100 points of ID.
+Cheque cashing providers will forward the money for a fee, which is usually a percentage of the cheque amount, as they wait for the cheque to clear.
+Applicants must provide 100 points of identification.